 Meet Laurie Scott

-Laurie is a tireless advocate for victims of human sex trafficking in Ontario, both inside and outside of the Legislature.
-She was recognized for her work with the 2017 Champion for Children award by the BOOST Child & Youth Advocacy Centre in Toronto.
-She is also passionate about encouraging women to get actively involved in public life.
+Laurie has been a tireless advocate for victims of human sex trafficking in Ontario, both inside and outside of the Legislature.
+She has received national awards for her work on combating human trafficking and child advocacy.
+She is passionate about encouraging women to get actively involved in public life.

 Laurie has served as both Minister of Infrastructure, from 2019-2021, and Minister of Labour, from 2018-2019.
 During this time, Laurie was able to make important changes to help the people of Ontario.
 Most notably, she was a part of the Ontario government’s $4 billion investment so 1.4 million people will be able to access high-speed internet.

 For fifteen years, Laurie has been a strong advocate for issues facing rural Ontario.
 Another accomplishment during her time as Minister of Labour was passing legislation to protect rural fire halls and promote public safety in small communities by ending the unfair persecution of double hatters.
 She has also made key labour reforms that have spurred job creation across the province.